amyyzhou/probabilistic-factorial-method/README.md

 # Probabilistic Factorial Design Analysis of Drug Effects on Gene Expression

-This repository contains the code and report for a project investigating the impact of various drug treatments and their combinations on gene expression in the A375 human malignant melanoma cell line, using a probabilistic factorial design approach.
+This repository contains the code and report for a project investigating the impact of various drug treatments and their combinations on gene expression in the A375 human malignant melanoma cell line, utilizing a probabilistic factorial design approach.

 ## Table of Contents